Skip to content

 Following on from the questions answered in the Scene Setter section, this review area looks at a range of ‘indicators’ of Professional and/or Clinical Assurance.

-With relation to medical devices, we first assess if the DHT is likely to be a medical device under the current guidance from the MDR (Overview ).
+With relation to medical devices, we first assess if the DHT is likely to be a medical device under Regulation (EU) 2017/745 (Medical Device Regulation) (Overview).
 We then evaluate if the DHT displays the relevant CE mark.

 When we examine the evidence of effectiveness we use the Evidence Standards Framework published by NICE.